Learn why SLS SLES and sulfonate surfactants are misunderstood by personal care consumers.

 When evaluating surfactants, understanding sulfate vs. sulfonate surfactants is crucial.
 While SLS and SLES are effective in breaking down oils and dirt, sulfonate-based alternatives may offer benefits in specific applications, such as improved stability in hard water and gentleness on sensitive skin.

-• Approaches for addressing consumer concerns about sulfates
+• Ways to address consumer skepticism about sulfates

 What markets does your company serve?